'No room for compromise' on Taiwan's sovereignty, President Tsai says in National Day speech - KESQ

 Taiwan’s Defense Ministry has said it is reviewing whether to extend mandatory military training for eligible men — set at four months — to a longer period in response to the threat from Beijing.

-And Lev Nachman, an assistant professor in politics at Taiwan’s National Chengchi University, said the Taiwanese government should continue to engage the public over it role in defense of the island.
+And Lev Nachman, an assistant professor in politics at Taiwan’s National Chengchi University, said the Taiwanese government should continue to engage the public over their role in the defense of the island.

 “The best thing Taiwan can do is to build its defenses at home in a way that is not flashy or provocative, but creates meaningful change that better prepares both Taiwan’s military and civil society for potential conflict,” he said.